 Altair Engineering Inc. ("Altair" or the "Company") is incorporated in the state of Delaware.
-The Company is a global technology company providing software and cloud solutions in the areas of simulation, high-performance computing ("HPC"), data analytics, and artificial intelligence ("AI").
-Altair enables organizations across broad industry segments to compete more effectively in a connected world while creating a more sustainable future.
+The Company is a global leader in computational science and artificial intelligence enabling organizations across broad industry segments to drive smarter decisions in an increasingly connected world.
+Altair deliver's software and cloud solutions in the areas of simulation, high-performance computing ("HPC"), data analytics, and artificial intelligence ("AI").
+Altair's products and services help create a more sustainable future for the planet.
 The Company is based in Troy, Michigan.